rickstaa/stable-learning-control/docs/source/user/installation.rst

     conda activate blc

+Alternatively, you can also use Python its `venv <https://docs.python.org/3/library/venv.html>` package to create a virtual environment.

 .. admonition:: You Should Know

     If you're new to python environments and package management, this stuff can quickly get confusing or overwhelming,